 If you have general questions about Adult Social Care, or if you are unsure about what steps to take, please fill in our general enquiry form.

 If you need to speak urgently to Adult Social Care call us 020 7926 5555.

 - date of birth.

-You'll also be asked for information to enable us to put you through to the correct team.
+You will also be asked for information to enable us to put you through to the correct service area.